MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sap.md

 ## <a name="sapselectmenuitem"></a> Select SAP menu item

-Select a SAP menu item in the window tool bar.
+Select an SAP menu item in the window tool bar.
 Enter the name of the item in the respective input parameter manually, in the same language as the SAP GUI screen is being displayed.

 ### Input parameters